Most probable paths for developed processes: Sobolev diffeomorphism and landmarks

-\end{enumerate} \end{theorem} \begin{proof} Let $\bgamma_t$ be a curve in $\calM$ starting at $\mathbf{o}$ and let $\blambda_t$ be a one-form along this curve.
+\end{enumerate} \end{theorem} We remark that because our connection here is flat, the above solutions will be usual sub-Riemannian geodesics in $\calM$ as explained in Section~\ref{sec:RSR}.
+Also note that even if $\sigma_1, \dots, \sigma_J$ span the entire tangent bundle $TM$, the problem is still sub-Riemannian when $J < nd = \dim \calM$. \begin{proof} Let $\bgamma_t$ be a curve in $\calM$ starting at $\mathbf{o}$ and let $\blambda_t$ be a one-form along this curve.
 Since the connection $\nabla$ is flat on $E$, we have $K =0$.
 Hence, both for singular curves and most probable paths, we need only consider the equation

 We write